MRCIEU/COVIDITY_ProbQBA/README.md

 Note also that these scripts were predominantly run on the University of Bristol's High-Performance Computing suite (https://www.bristol.ac.uk/acrc/high-performance-computing/).
 The shell scripts to run these jobs on this system have not been included here.

 ### Simulation study

+In this Github repository, the notation used to represent the variables in the simulation study are different from the notation used in the manuscript.

 Description | Notation in the manuscript | Notation in the Github repository
 --- | --- | ---